 - Accessing accounts or data of another employee or a student without appropriate authorization or permission

 - Use of University resources for commercial purposes or for personal, financial or other gain

 - Implying a representation of the University without appropriate authorization or permission

 - Using University trademarks and logos without proper authorization or permission

-Telephones, voicemail, instant messages and e-mail are all important links in communicating with colleagues, students, prospective students and other business contacts.
-Communications should be strictly limited to University business.
+University telephones, voicemail, instant messages and email are all important links in communicating with colleagues, students, prospective students and other business contacts.
+Communications using University technology should be strictly limited to University business.

 There should be no expectation of privacy when using these communication tools.
 Even when a message is deleted, technology allows for the retrieval of data.
 Therefore, the University does not ensure the privacy of any messages, deleted or otherwise.

 Trade secrets or proprietary information or other confidential information should never be exchanged or communicated without proper approval from either your supervisor or Human Resources.
 Any communications that contain privileged materials must be clearly identified as privileged.

 Any supervisory request to monitor an employee’s technology usage must be pre-approved by Human Resources.

 Cell Phones and Mobile Devices